pzembrod/cc64/C-lang-subset.md

 ## C language limitations

-- cc64 uses the old K&R standard.
-No ANSI, not even for function parameter declaration.
-Sorry.
+- As of v0.10, cc64 supports ANSI-style function
+parameter declarations.
 - Only (signed) int and (unsigned) char as basic data types.
 - No unsigned.
 No long.
 - No floats.
 No void.